Radda in Chianti · Tuscany

 The Interiors

-Every room tells a story through pietra serena stone, hand-laid cotto floors, and chestnut beams that have weathered centuries.
-Original details meet thoughtful restoration in spaces designed for living, not just looking.
+Pietra serena stone, hand-laid cotto floors, chestnut beams.
+Original details and careful restoration, in rooms made for living, not just looking.

 Living room fireplace